BishalGolder/Sherlock-Text-Generator-LSTM-based-next-word-Predictor/README.md

 Generating coherent and stylistically consistent text remains a challenge for many language models.
 While basic models can predict the next word in a sequence, they often fail to maintain narrative flow, resulting in disjointed and robotic output.

-This project aims to address that limitation by training a model that not only predicts the next word but also captures the distinctive and intricate writing style of **Arthur Conan Doyle’s Sherlock Holmes** stories.
+This project aims to address that limitation by training a model that not only predicts the next word, but also captures the distinctive and intricate writing style of **Arthur Conan Doyle’s Sherlock Holmes** stories.

 ---